 The list of frequency points may be swept in a sawtooth manner or triangular manner.
 If sawtooth is selected, upon reaching the last frequency point the device returns back to the starting point.
 Plotting frequency versus time reveals a sawtooth pattern.
-If triangular is selected, the device will sweep linearly from the starting point, then reverse its direction after the last (highest or lowest) frequency versus time graph.
+If triangular is selected, the device will sweep linearly from the starting point, then reverse its direction after the last (highest or lowest) frequency and sweep backwards toward the start point, mapping out a triangular waveform on a frequency versus time graph.